matomeladavid27-max/gkc-website/about/index.md

 ## Our Mission

-We're building something that doesn't yet exist in Johannesburg: a dedicated home for goalkeepers.
-A place where a keeper aged 8 or 28 can come every Saturday, train with a specialist, learn from other keepers, and leave better than when they arrived.
+Goalkeepers Corner exist to develop confident, technically strong and game-ready goalkeepers by providing a professional training evvironment that builds real performance, strong mentality and a winning culture.

-Through social media content, we extend that reach beyond Johannesburg — sharing drills, motivation, and keeper culture with goalkeepers across the country.
+Through social media content, we extend that reach beyond Johannesburg — sharing drills, motivation and keeper culture with goalkeepers across the country.

 ### What We're Working Toward

-- Keepers in Johannesburg know GKC as **the** place for specialised goalkeeper training.
+- Keepers in Johannesburg know GC as **the** place for specialised goalkeeper training.
-- Parents trust Coach Banele with their children's development.
+- Parents trust Goalkeepers Corner with their children's development.
-- GKC alumni go on to play at school, university, club, and national levels.
+- GC alumni go on to play at school, university, club and national levels.
-- The organisation becomes financially sustainable through consistent program enrollment.

 ---

 <div class="text-center mt-4">